Intelligent-Silicon/Clarion-Class-Writing-Template/README.md

 Enabling first attempt correct code.

+Built using Template Builder, a template that builds templates inside the AppGen. (still in active development)

 ## AppGen Procedure Naming Schema

 AppGen procedure names are not case sensitive.
 The Template is not case sensitive.